Family Services Program

 Courthouse Family Law Clinic/Self-Help Assistance

 The Courthouse Family Law Clinic has been available to citizens of Washington County since July, 1997.
 This clinic is provided through a contract with the Maryland Volunteer Lawyers Service (“MVLS”).
-Walk-in services are available every Thursday from 8:00 a.m. until 1:00 p.m., an MVLS attorney is available within the courthouse room 229, to assist self-represented litigants who meet the income eligibility.
+Walk-in services are available every Thursday from 8:00 a.m. to 1:00 p.m., in which an MVLS attorney is available within courthouse room 229, to assist self-represented litigants who meet the income eligibility.
 Legal advice is provided in family law matters for which domestic relation forms exist.
 For individuals whose income exceeds MVLS guidelines, the attorney will identify the issues and provide the appropriate forms.

 Private contractors conduct home studies.
-Orders direct the parties to contact the private contractors to schedule appointments to meet with them individually.
+Court Orders direct the parties to contact the private contractors to schedule appointments to meet with them individually.
 All parties are observed at least once interacting with the child(ren) involved.
-Extensive his troy data is collected on each party, and background searches are conducted on all persons within each household.
+Extensive history data is collected on each party, and background searches are conducted on all persons within each household.
 Each home study is usually completed within 60 days.
 In emergency circumstances a home study could be completed in 30 days.
 The cost of the home study is $350.00 per party.
-If Family Law Fund is to pay the cost of the home study, that payment is subject to reimbursement.
+If the Family Law Fund is to pay the cost of the home study, that payment is subject to court ordered reimbursement.

 Attorneys For Minor Children

-In contested custody cases the Court sua sponte or by way of a motion filed by one of the parties may order an attorney to represent a child's best interest or to be a child's privilege attorney.
-The parties are ultimately responsible for payment of the attorney for the minor child(ren).
+In contested custody cases the Court, by way of a motion filed by one of the parties, may order an attorney to represent a child's best interest or to be a child's privilege attorney.
+The parties are ultimately responsible for payment of the fees for the minor child’s attorney.
 However, payment upon waiver can be made through the Family Law Fund, and that payment is subject to court ordered reimbursement.